Second Step -

 The paperwork in Step Two can border on cumbersome.
 If you haven't already done it, you may wish to print out the check off list now.
 Please email with questions:

-Needed: a printer, two stamped 9 x 10 manila envelopes, paper clips,
+Needed: a printer, two stamped large envelopes, paper clips,

 & a personal check with your address on it

 1) The Small Claims packets will be 9 pages each.
-You'll need to submit three packets to Redwood City: one for the City and County of SF, one for the small claims department, and one that will be returned to you with your case number and appearance date on it.
+You'll need to submit three packets to Redwood City: one for the City and County of SF that small claims will deliver for you, one for the small claims department to keep, and one that will be returned to you with your case number and appearance date on it.

 2) The red and white PDF icons for the 5 pages that come from the small claims department are below.